WATCH: UNMISSABLE! French President Emmanuel Macron consoles Kylian Mbappe after FIFA WC final loss

 WATCH: UNMISSABLE!
 French President Emmanuel Macron was seen consoling a heartbroken Kylian Mbappe after France lost the FIFA WC final to Argentina in the shootout.

 France and Argentina produced a FIFA World Cup final which will be remembered for a long time.
-On Sunday evening (December 18), Lionel Messi-led Argentina locked horns with defending champions and Kylian Mbappe-starrer France at the Lusail Stadium, Qatar in front of a jam-packed crowd.
-While Argetina enjoyed a 2-0 lead till the 80th minuite, the momentum shifted towards France with Mbappe's twin strikes taking the game to the extra time.
+On Sunday evening (December 18), Lionel Messi-led Argentina locked horns with defending champions and the Kylian Mbappe-starrer France at the Lusail Stadium, Qatar in front of a huge crowd.
+While Argentina enjoyed a 2-0 lead till the 80th minute, the momentum shifted towards France with Mbappe's twin strikes taking the game to the extra time.

 The awesome player of France 🇫🇷 named Kylian Mbappé is being consoled by French President Emmanuel Macron. pic.twitter.com/0BbdJv18TJ— SKI (@UKSKISAAC) December 18, 2022